Who should attend?

 How much does it cost to attend?

 The registration fee for one volunteer for each chapter is also covered.
 Additional volunteers (over and above the one pre-paid spot per chapter) and all general alumni are charged a registration fee of $250.
+The prepaid spot can be used for a volunteer attending either the Cox Institute or general volunteer training.

 Registration is complimentary for Carlson faculty, National Directors and Trustees, and district governors.